 When will construction begin for Resilient St. Vrain?

-Among the main goals for the City’s construction work are to ensure the rebuilt sections of the creek and greenway are safe for the public to access and resilient to future flooding events.
-Construction work to improve resiliency for City bridges affected by flooding began in fall 2015 with the Main Street Bridge and Sunset Street Bridge.
-Construction on the creek channel is anticipated to begin in late 2016.
+Among the main goals for the City’s construction work are to ensure the rebuilt sections of the creek channel and greenway trails are safe for the public to access and resilient to future flooding events.

 Learn more on the Resilient St. VrainSchedule webpage.

 Resilient St. Vrain is the City of Longmont’s extensive, multi-year undertaking to fully restore the St. Vrain Greenway trails and improve the St. Vrain Creek channel to protect people and property from future flooding.
 Without these improvements, vulnerable portions of our community remain at risk for flood damage.